prismv/DB48X-on-DM42/help/db48x.md

 ## ScreenCapture

 Capture the current state of the screen in a dated file stored on the flash storage under the `SCREENS/` directory.
 This is activated by *holding* 🟨 and _O_ simultaneously.
 Pressing the keys one after another activates the [DisplayMenu](#displaymenu).

+## BatteryVoltage

+Return the current battery voltage as a decimal value.

+## USBPowered

+Returns `True` if the calculator is connected to USB power.

+## LowBattery

+Returns `True` if the calculator is running low on battery.
 # Tagged objects

 Tagged objects are a way to indicate what a value represents, using a *tag*